jorgecarleitao/arrow2/guide/src/metadata.md

 For example, `DataType::Int32` represents a signed integer of 32 bits.

-Each `DataType` has an associated `enum PhysicalType` (many-to-one) representing the particular in-memory representation, and is associated to specific semantics.
+Each `DataType` has an associated `enum PhysicalType` (many-to-one) representing the particular in-memory representation, and is associated to a specific semantics.
 For example, both `DataType::Date32` and `DataType::Int32` have the same `PhysicalType` (`PhysicalType::Primitive(PrimitiveType::Int32)`) but `Date32` represents the number of days since UNIX epoch.